openstack/bifrost/README.rst

 The CSV file has the following columns:

-1. MAC Address
+0. MAC Address
-2. Management username
+1. Management username
-3. Management password
+2. Management password
-4. Management Address
+3. Management Address
-5. CPU Count
+4. CPU Count
-6. Memory size in MB
+5. Memory size in MB
-7. Disk Storage in GB
+6. Disk Storage in GB
-8. Flavor (Not Used)
+7. Flavor (Not Used)
-9. Type (Not Used)
+8. Type (Not Used)
-10. Host UUID
+9. Host UUID
-11. Host or Node name
+10. Host or Node name
-12. Host IP Address to be set
+11. Host IP Address to be set
-13. ipmi_target_channel - Requires: ipmi_bridging set to single
+12. ipmi_target_channel - Requires: ipmi_bridging set to single
-14. ipmi_target_address - Requires: ipmi_bridging set to single
+13. ipmi_target_address - Requires: ipmi_bridging set to single
-15. ipmi_transit_channel - Requires: ipmi_bridging set to dual
+14. ipmi_transit_channel - Requires: ipmi_bridging set to dual
-16. ipmi_transit_address - Requires: ipmi_bridging set to dual
+15. ipmi_transit_address - Requires: ipmi_bridging set to dual

 Example definition::

   00:11:22:33:44:55,root,undefined,192.168.122.1,1,8192,512,NA,NA,aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee,hostname_100,192.168.2.100,,,,

+This file format is fairly flexible and can be easilly modified although the enrollment and deployment playbooks utilize the model of a host per line model in order to process through the entire list, as well as reference the specific field items.

 How this works?
 ---------------